tc39/proposal-smart-pipelines/readme.md

   |> # + '!'
   |> new User.Message // a tacit unary constructor call
 ```

+The flattened tree of operations is easier for the reader to keep track of the flow of data.
+But it also makes it easier for the editor to add steps at the beginning, end, or middle of the edata flow, without changing the indentation of many nearby, unrelated lines.

 Similar use cases appear numerous times in JavaScript code, whenever any value is transformed by expressions of any type: function calls, property calls, method calls, object constructions, arithmetic operations, logical operations, bitwise operations, `typeof`, `instanceof`, `await`, `yield` and `yield *`, and `throw` expressions.
 The smart pipe operator can handle them all.